dssheldon/drprojectwebsite/README.md

 	- load a webpage with the top stocks via an external API
 	- load a webpage which search for the highs and lows of a particular stock via an external API
 3. The create record button will open up a page for the user to input the details of stocks (with the fields described on the index page) and add this stock to the database.
 It will also allow the user to return without adding
 4. The load stock from API webpage will get the top stock from an external API.
 The API used is [MarketStack](https://marketstack.com/documentation).
-The user will need to enter an API key which this webpage will prompt the user to enter this key. <b>This key will be share with the reviewer of this project via email</b>.
+The user will need to enter an API key which this webpage will prompt the user to enter this key. <b>This key has been share with the reviewer of this project via email</b>.
 Once the Key is entered the top 10 stocks will be loaded with the fields mentioned on the index page.
 This webpage has the option to add the stock from the API to the local database
 5. The Search for highs and lows webpage takes user input in the form of a stock symbol.
 When the user inputs a valid symbol, the website will once again ask for the external API key.
 Once this is entered the ID, Symbol, Highest price traded and the lowest price traded on the day are displayed.
 Note that all stock information is the last trading day available.
 Once the data is displayed there is a button to add the information to the database.
 Both the APIs have a temporary ID until they are input into the local database when they are auto allocated an ID.
 Also note that the highs and lows are a separate database from the user portfolio database.
 6. The load highs and lows webpage will load and display the highs and lows that have been added to the database from step 5 above.
 The fields displayed will be the ones mentioned in step 5 above.
 There is also a button to delete and entry from a database and a button to return to the index page.
 7. The logout button on each screen ends the session and brings the user back to the login page.